bcspragu/zola-theme-terminimal/README.md

 This fork mostly makes minor changes to suit my own boring sensibilities, such as:

+- Migrating to Zola 0.23, which required a bunch of macro/shortcode changes
+  - Since they don't exist anymore
+  - I'm using an custom version of Zola that incorporates unreleased Tera changes (implicit @vars), so def don't use this
 - A grey theme
 - Removing the vertical line flourish
 - Inlining the menu items with the header